fabriziogiordano/policy/terms-of-service.md

 **SUCCESSORS; ASSIGNMENT; NO THIRD PARTY BENEFICIARIES:** This Agreement is binding upon and shall inure to the benefit of both parties and their respective successors, heirs, executors, administrators, personal representatives, and permitted assigns.
 You may not assign this Agreement without Vimeo's prior written consent.
 No third party shall have any rights hereunder.

 **NOTICES:** You consent to receive all communications including notices, agreements, disclosures, or other information from Vimeo electronically.
 Vimeo may provide all such communications by email or by posting them on the Vimeo Service.
-For support-related inquiries, you may send an email to [support@vimeo.com](mailto:support@vimeo.com).
-You may send notices of a legal nature to Vimeo at [legal@vimeo.com](mailto:legal@vimeo.com) or the following address:
+For support-related inquiries, you may [contact us](/help/contact).
+You may send notices of a legal nature to Vimeo at legal[at]vimeo[dot]com or the following address:

 > Vimeo, LLC
 >  555 West 18th Street